seanevanlee/slot-machine-project/README.md

 # slot-machine-project
-Time to finally win the jackpot and become super rich.
+Time to finally win the jackpot and become super rich, but with a festive twist.

 <!-- A README.md file with these sections: